-Many Legend of the Five Rings: The Card Game tournaments set a predetermined number of rounds, at the end of which all players that meet a certain performance criteria advance to the next stage of the tournament and all other players are dropped.
+Many A Game of Thrones: The Card Game tournaments set a predetermined number of rounds, at the end of which all players that meet a certain performance criteria advance to the next stage of the tournament and all other players are dropped.
 This is commonly referred to as "making a cut," and is often accompanied by a change in the type of tournament rounds and the start of a new stage in the tournament.

-These tournament regulations cover the type of cut used for the Basic and Advanced tournament structures: a standings-based cut to the top 4, 8, 16, or 32 players.
-There are additional types of progression cuts detailed in the Fundamental Event Document, found on the Legend of the Five Rings: The Card Game page of the FFG website.
+These tournament regulations cover the type of cut used for the Basic and Advanced tournament structures: a standingsbased cut to the top 4, 8, or 16 players.
+There are additional types of progression cuts detailed in the Fundamental Event Document, found on the A Game of Thrones: The Card Game page of the FFG website.